PhilipQuirke/quanta_maths/pca.md

 If the PCA says the node's output is strongly clustered, aligned to the input question classes, then we conclude the node is interpretable, and we add a "PCA" tag to the node as documentation (e.g. "PCA.A0.PA" )

 ## Example usage
-The Increasing Trust in Language Models through the Reuse of Verified Circuits paper ( https://arxiv.org/abs/2402.02619 ) says that some nodes in the Addition model perform "TriCase" calculations - converting 3 classes of input questions into 2 or 3 output bits.
+The Addition and Subtraction in Transformers paper ( https://arxiv.org/abs/2402.02619 ) says that some nodes in the Addition model perform "TriCase" calculations - converting 3 classes of input questions into 2 or 3 output bits.

-In VerifiedArithmeticTrain.ipynb Colab notebook, we pick a single useful node (e.g. P19L2H1) and test it:
+In QMTrain.ipynb Colab notebook, we pick a single useful node (e.g. P19L2H1) and test it:
 - We construct 100 test questions for each of the 3 input classes (via qt.make_maths_tricase_questions)
 - We ask the model to predict the answers to the 300 questions
 - We run PCA on the output of the model (via calc_pca_for_an)
 - If the PCA says node's output is clustered into 2 or 3 clusters, aligned to the input question classes, then we conclude the node is interpretable, and we add a "PCA" tag to the node as documentation (e.g. "PCA.A0.PA" )

 The library runs the PCA over many nodes, adding tags to interpretable nodes, and producing output like this: